 If you have high blood pressure (hypertension), you are at a higher risk of health problems such as heart attack, stroke, and heart disease.
 High blood pressure usually occurs gradually over time, often because of unhealthy habits such as poor food choices, low physical activity, poor sleep, smoking, and frequent alcohol use.

 If you’re concerned about your blood pressure or any other aspect of your health, Physicians Immediate Care is here for you.
-Speak with a physician at one of our 50+ locations across the Midwest.
+Speak with a medical provider at one of our 50+ locations across the Midwest.
 We’ll ensure you get the treatment and advice you need to protect your health.